 Phase 2 "additional text" (steps 9 to 12):

-The RTP topology between the three external H.248 media streams looks like an "RTP mixer", but the overall communication topology relates still to an two-party call only, underlined by the fact that there are only two H.248 terminations and the H.248 topology descriptor is not used.
+The RTP topology between the three external H.248 media streams looks like an "RTP mixer", but the overall communication topology relates still to an two-party call only, underlined by the fact that there are only two H.248 Terminations and the H.248 topology descriptor is not used.

 The ultimate requirement for RTCP is the isolation of RTCP control flows to their RTP session legs only (from an end-to-end perspective).
 Thus, any incoming RTCP report needs to be fully terminated in its H.248 SEP.
-Such a behaviour is only guaranteed by a B2BRE topology configuration, which is therefore explicitly enforced on each stream and each traffic direction.
+Such behaviour is only guaranteed by a B2BRE topology configuration, which is therefore explicitly enforced on each stream and each traffic direction.

 The RTP topology (in the H.248 MG) should not change (tbc) by a transition from phase 1 to phase 2 from an end-to-end communication perspective.
 That's the reason why the B2BRE topology was already explicitly enforced in both phases.